lilitao/lilitao.github.io/_posts/2018-08-10-Unit-Test-Introduction.markdown

 ![unit-test-compare-with-other-tests]({{ site.url }}/assets/images/image-unit-test.png "unit test compare with other tests")

 Unit tests usually tests the functionality small single , A unit test's cover range is small .
 The numbers of unit tests is the bigger .
-The coverage of UT  is higher then other kinds of test  , including service test and UI test .Those , like UI test,service test, coast are more expensive , so their amount are relatively smaller .
+The coverage of UT  is higher then other kinds of test  , including service test and UI test .Those , like UI test,service test, coast are more expensive , so their amount are  smaller .
 Because of  running slowly  ,the cost too expensive to running during development

 ![business/technology facing]({{ site.url }}/assets/images/unit-test-business-facing.jpg "business technology facing")